ConnectedLib/course-in-a-box/modules/mentoring/_posts/2002-02-01-step-1-mentoring-roadmap.md

 title: Step 1 - Create your mentoring roadmap
 ---

 It’s important to understand your community and begin developing your mentoring roadmap, or basic plan for how you will execute your program.
-Consult the Creating Community-Centered Services module to learn more.
+Consult the [Community-Centered Services module](../community-centered/){:target="_blank"} to learn more.

 ## Start with the outcomes

 > "We identified some of the businesses we worked with as partners and sent a survey about their participation with our program, and it became clear that we were weak on presenting goals for the partnership and clear communication.
-These should be outlined." <br/><br/> -- Sonya Harsha
+These should be outlined." <br/><br/> -- Sonya Harsha, _ConnectedLib_ partner from Algona (Iowa) Public Library

 As with any program or service design process, it’s helpful to start with the outcomes you want to see at the conclusion.
 Ask yourself the following questions: